 It’s important to note that the low-carb diet isn’t for everyone.
 Some people have difficulty tolerating it, and others may find it difficult to stick to.
 Because of this, many people new to the diet look for additional resources and sources of support to ensure they’re getting enough nutrients from their food.

 Some people enjoy shopping at health food stores or buying organic produce from farmers’ markets.
-However, if you don’t live near these stores or have access to fresh produce at reasonable prices, shopping at supermarkets can be just as easy—and much more convenient!
+If you don’t live close to these stores or can’t find fresh produce at affordable prices, shopping at supermarkets is just as simple and convenient.
 It’s also worth noting that while most foods on a low-carb diet are likely healthier than their carb-heavy counterparts, some people may struggle with how expensive this way of eating can be due to its focus on higher-quality ingredients (e.g., grass-fed beef instead of regular ground beef).

 Finally, although there aren’t any specific rules about what types of meals should be eaten during your first month as low carb (aside from avoiding added sugars), many find it helpful if they base each meal around one protein source; start with something like grilled chicken breast followed by steamed broccoli before finishing up with baked salmon topped with lemon juice or salsa verde sauce!